ywsqlbvxx/NullBounce-Recode/README.md

-# LibreBounce
+# NullBounce Recode (LibreBounce)
-A [libre software](https://www.gnu.org/philosophy/free-sw.html), mixin-based injection hacked client for the Forge Mod Loader, version 1.8.9; it's a fork of [LiquidBounce Legacy](https://github.com/CCBlueX/LiquidBounce/tree/legacy), aiming to compete with paid & non-libre hacked clients.
+A [libre/free software](https://www.gnu.org/philosophy/free-sw.html), mixin-based injection hacked client for the Forge Mod Loader, version 1.8.9; it's a fork of [LiquidBounce Legacy](https://github.com/CCBlueX/LiquidBounce/tree/legacy) and [LibreBounce](https://github.com/LibreBounce/LibreBounce), aiming to compete with paid & non-libre hacked clients.

-If anyone would like to contact me through Discord, my username is `thatonecoder_`.
+For helping purposes with the original LibreBounce dev: If anyone would like to contact me through Discord, my username is `thatonecoder_`.
 More contact methods may be found through my [Codeberg profile page](https://codeberg.org/thatonecoder), although I cannot guarantee any attempts will be successful.

 Divergences from LiquidBounce Legacy are listed in the [changelog](CHANGELOG.md); note that there are also many refactors, making the code much cleaner.